robinmalburn/wordcloudify.js/README.md

 Wordcloudify.js is a jQuery plugin for dynamically generating word clouds based on any element or elements on the page.

-Wordcloudify.js is ported from [Wordcloudify-chrome](https://github.com/robinmalburn/wordcloudify-chrome)
+_Wordcloudify.js is ported from [Wordcloudify-chrome](https://github.com/robinmalburn/wordcloudify-chrome)_

-*Very much a work in progress conversion - better support and documentation coming soon!*

 Usage
 -----